TimothyOwen/IMS-Starter/README.md

 ### Prerequisites

-Up to date version of Java installed on end-user's machine.
+Up-to-date version of Java installed on end-user's machine.

 Ensure the `db.properties` file located at `src/main/resources` contains the correct url and password for the desired database instance that is to be interacted with. `initialdb.properties` should contain the exact same url but without the name of the database to be created.

 ### Running the system

-From the command line navigate to the root folder of the clone git repository.
+From the command line navigate to the root folder of the cloned git repository.

 Next, run the following command: